 Christensen’s strategic initiatives, coupled with national partnerships through the Amicus Solar Cooperative, have aligned Namasté Solar for fast paced growth in the commercial and industrial sector.

-Ron Corio is the founder and CEO of Array Technologies, Inc., which he started in 1989.
+Ron Corio started Array Technologies in 1989.
 As CEO, Ron is central to product innovation and strategic company planning.
-After patenting the first solar tracking system in 1990, his groundbreaking inventions have helped pioneer the development of large-scale solar power plants.
+After patenting the first solar tracking system in 1993, his groundbreaking inventions have helped pioneer the development of large-scale solar power plants.
 An entrepreneur with a wealth of experience, Ron works closely with Array’s team of engineers from conception to implementation, designing trackers that keep the company at the forefront of technological innovation.
 Through his efforts, Array has evolved from a small startup to the leading manufacturer of solar tracking systems globally.

 Farid Dibachi, CEO and founder of JLM Energy, is a visionary motivated by impacting behavioral change.
 He is passionate about changing the way we acquire and use power.
 He believes it is time that more Americans understand there is a better way to address our insatiable appetite for electricity.
 The conventional power grid is undergoing a transformation from centralized to locally generated electricity.
 This transition is being driven by improved energy efficiency, plentiful renewable energy, and enhanced energy storage.
 People can go grid synergistic, or grid independent.
 It is an economic decision.
 Mr. Dibachi is a successful entrepreneur who previously founded technology companies Arzoon and Diba.
 He completed his undergraduate degree at the University of Tennessee, Knoxville.
 Additionally, Mr. Dibachi holds an M.S. in Electrical Engineering from Cornell University and an M.S. in Mechanical Engineering from Stanford University.
 Mr. Dibachi has said he considers himself “first, a citizen of the world and second, an American, and third, an Iranian whose native country has been perpetually and permanently scarred by conflict brought upon its people because of its rich fossil fuel resources.”